 The Adam Charles Ports Foundation was founded in 2002 to honor the memory of a beloved family member and friend.
 The ACP Foundation offers significant scholarships to further the academic education of individuals who have trained in the martial arts.
-Since its inception, the ACP Foundation has awarded over $194,000 in scholarships to deserving students who have trained in the martial arts.
+Since its inception, the ACP Foundation has awarded $681,000 in scholarships to deserving students who have trained in the martial arts.

 On November 19th, 2002, Adam Charles Ports was critically injured in an accident.
 The 18-year-old freshman at Tiffin University died the following day, leaving a void that will never heal for his parents, Michael and Lori Ports, and brother, Matt.
 What they hope will go on forever is a gift that was born out of their tragedy with the formation of the Adam Charles Ports Foundation.
 Because of Adam's love for Tae Kwon Do, a Foundation scholarship in his memory will be awarded to select martial arts applicants for the post-high school education.